ncf00003/LogisticsWebApplication/PrototypeWebApplication/ReadMeA5.md

 ## Natalia Furmanek
 ### Razor Pages:
 ><strong> ShipmentCrud </strong> </br>
->Shows All Shipment information and includes navigation from Home/Index Page
+>Shows All Shipment information and includes navigation from Home/Index Page.
+Users are able to perform and CRUD opperation and navigate to ShipmentType.

 ><p> <strong> TrackingCrud </strong> <br>
->Page where users can view tracking information about all shipments. </p>
+>Page where users can view tracking information about all shipments.
+Users are able to perform and CRUD opperation. </p>

 ><p> <strong> Home Page </strong> <br>
 >Reformatted Home Page to create visual interest and include navigation.